 I attended College of the Atlantic to pursue a career working for environmental causes in the early 1970’s.
 I switched to social work and spent 25 years working first for child protective services in Somerset County and then as a licensed clinical social worker in community mental health agencies in Kennebec County in Maine.
 I was a member of the New England Fancy Guppy Association from 1999 to 2005.
 I successfully competed against other guppy breeders in the International Fancy Guppy Association competitions and won first and second place with my black guppies in 2001.
 I earned a Permaculture Design Certificate in 2015 and was instrumental in getting Greater Waterville’s Sustain Mid Maine Coalition’s Permaculture group started.
 I am currently part of a small writing group in Waterville.
-I am a member of the Capital Area Camera Club and Maine Professional Photographer’s Association.
+I am a member of the First Light Camera Club, Portland Camera Club, and Maine Professional Photographer’s Association.
 I belong to the Waterville Area Art Society.
 I enjoy gardening, ceramics, reading science fiction and walking in nature.

 What is my history of showing my work?

 I have sporadically exhibited my work over time.
 The first was at the Waterville Arts Festival in 1989 and again in 2006.
-I’ve also exhibited at the Boothbay Regional Arts Foundation in Boothbay Harbor, the River Roads Gallery in Skowhegan and at events promoted by the Capital Area Camera Club.
+I’ve exhibited at the Boothbay Regional Arts Foundation (BRAF) in Boothbay Harbor, the River Roads Gallery in Skowhegan and at events promoted by the Capital Area Camera Club.
 After a brief hiatus I exhibited again at BRAF, the Harlow Gallery and the River Arts Gallery in 2019.
 I was at the Cabin Fever Exhibit at Longfellow’s Greenhouse in 2020 just before Covid made its appearance in Maine.
 During our intense months of Covid outbreaks I exhibited locally at the Framemakers and Selah Tea in Waterville.